 It’s a problem that nearly every website owner or administrator has faced.
 Your comments are being spammed, and nothing seems to keep the attackers at bay.
 Fortunately, there’s a secret weapon that can save your sanity and keep your comments clean: IP blocking.

 An IP address is a unique identifier for every device on the web.
 It’s what computers use to communicate with each other.
-Blacklisting, or blocking, IP addresses can be an effective way to put a stop to malicious activity on your site.
+Blocking IP addresses can be an effective way to put a stop to malicious activity on your site.

-In this article, we’ll walk you through the process of locating malicious IP addresses, blacklisting them from your site, and even blocking IPs from an entire country.
+In this article, we’ll walk you through the process of locating malicious IP addresses, blocking them from your site, and even blocking IPs from an entire country.
 Let’s get started!

 Why Block an IP Address?

 There are several reasons you might want to block an IP address from visiting your website.
 Most of them involve protecting your site and its users from malicious activity.